 Gooseneck electric kettle – Apparently electric kettles are standard in other countries but I bought my first one to start pour overs.
 A gooseneck one will let you control the flow of water precisely without disrupting the coffee grinds during brew.
 I use the basic gooseneck electric from Bonavita, but since temperature is important, I do wish I got the temperature control version instead.
 The price gap between these two models when I bought a few years back used to be much cheaper and looks to be only about a $10 difference now!

 Thermometer – Coffee is extracted with water between 195 and 205 °F. If you brew just off the boil it can overcook and overextract your coffee.
 You can try to time it off the boil to hit the proper range, but you’ll never know how long to wait unless you calibrate at least the first time with a thermometer.
-I use the Thermapen Mk4 but you could get a temp controlled kettle and skip this altogether.
+I use the Thermapen Mk4 (same one I use for brewing tea at lower temperatures) but you could get a temp controlled kettle instead.

 Coffee beans – TL;DR is use em fresh as you can ideally during the 1-2 week window after roast, up to a month if you have to.
 Store in an air tight container away from light.
 I use a 64 oz Airscape and love it.
 Perhaps the 32 oz size would fit 12 oz of beans better, but sometimes I buy 16 oz, requiring the larger size.

 Grind only immediately before brewing.
 I started off only buying Stumptown beans online before they had distribution nationwide.
 There are countless roasters available online now, and locally for me in Southern California.
 There are lots of great options locally so I don’t get them shipped anymore.
 It’s definitely fun to try out new roasters, as they pop up around here.
 Some clearly stand out as higher quality, but you never know until you try!